This Couple Lost Their Son To Suicide – Now They Help Other Veterans Struggling With PTSD

 “One hour later, the sheriff found Dillion,” Lisa told HuffPost.
 “He had shot himself in the chest.”

 Dillion’s story is not the only one of its kind.
-A VA suicide prevention study published in 2016 found that roughly 20 veterans commit suicide everyday - which accounts for one suicide every 72 minutes.
-In 2014, Veterans represented 18 percent of all deaths from suicide among U.S. adults.
+A VA suicide prevention study published in 2016 found that roughly 20 veterans kill themselves every day ― which accounts for one suicide every 72 minutes.
+In 2014, veterans represented 18 percent of all deaths from suicide among U.S. adults.

 The shock from Dillion’s death was heightened after they discovered how many families struggle with the same problem nationwide.
 They then decided to channel their grief into preventing more veteran suicides.
-After meeting Howard and Jean Somers, a couple from San Diego, California, who lost their National Guard veteran son to suicide in 2013, they co-founded Operation Engage America.
-The nonprofit works to connect veterans who have PTSD and their loved ones to various support programs - the different resources range from mental health care facilities, medical health and wellness, crisis support, caregiver support, transition care, family crisis, financial issues, education, food assistance, service dogs, employment, substance abuse, vet to vet programs, and veteran service organizations.
+After meeting Howard and Jean Somers, a couple from San Diego who lost their National Guard veteran son to suicide in 2013, they co-founded Operation Engage America.
+The nonprofit works to connect veterans who have PTSD and their loved ones to various support programs ― the different resources range from mental health care facilities, medical health and wellness, crisis support, caregiver support, transition care, family crisis, financial issues, education, food assistance, service dogs, employment, substance abuse, vet to vet programs, and veteran service organizations.

 “There are a lot of resources out there and it’s impossible for just one to make a change, but if each do a little, together we do a lot,” Lisa said.